yaoweibin/nginx_secure_cookie_module/doc/README.txt

     time of this secure cookie.
 The $md5_hash should equal to the hash value of string which specified by "secure_cookie_md5".
 The $expires_time is the expires time of this cookie.
-It is specified in the "Wdy, DD-Mon-YYYY HH:MM:SS GMT" format.
+It is specified in the "Wdy, DD-Mon-YYYY HH:MM:SS GMT" format and encoded by base64.
 If you did not add the $expires_time, then the secure cookie will never be expired.

   secure_cookie_md5
     syntax:*secure_cookie_md5 $the_string_you_want_to_hashed_by_md5*